• Skip to primary navigation

 Bath Skyline within 5-minutes walk from the garden encompasses the stunning views.
 It includes woodlands, meadows, an Iron Age hill-fort and Roman settlements on the 10 km long trail.

-Magnifiscient Roman Baths present the essence of this spa town.
+Magnifiscient Roman Baths represent the essence of this spa town.
 Located in the centre of Bath next to the Bath Abbey, going inside offers the stunning view of the Cathedral.

 The Roman Baths were used untill the end of the Roman rule in Britain in the 5th century.
 Nowadays the public swimming is not allowed because the water became polluted.
 That happened due to the dangerous amoeba.
 A century later the Roman Baths experienced only the ruins untill they were redevoled in the Early and Late Middle Ages.